-“It's something that we've been working on for several years to prepare for.
-I think the interstate will bring more opportunity, but it doesn't guarantee you business.
-So, what we've done as a community, we worked really hard to prepare to make sure that we are ready to take advantage of those opportunities,” Drane said.
+“It’s something that we’ve been working on for several years to prepare for.
+I think the interstate will bring more opportunity, but it doesn’t guarantee

 “It’s a really big deal for us, because anytime, obviously, the government builds an interstate right through your town or your city it’s going to drive more traffic to your area,” Drane said.